sinageissler/start-science-here/docs/source/gromacs_tutorial/gromacs_tutorial_examine_topology.rst

 .. code-block::

    #include "oplsaa.ff/forcefield.itp"
+   #include "gromos53a5.ff/forcefield.itp"  #forcefield 15 in new gromacs version

 This line calls the parameters within the OPLS-AA force field.
 It is at the beginning of the file, indicating that all subsequent parameters are derived from this force field.
 The next important line is [ moleculetype ], below which you will find